JPV2207/Event-Finder-Microservices/README.md

 - **User Management**: Register, login, and manage user profiles with role-based access (user, organizer, admin).
 - **Event Management**: Create, update, delete, like, comment on, and search events by category, date, price, or city.
 - **Organizer Applications**: Apply to become an organizer, check application status, and admin review of applications.
+- **Admin Functionality**: Manage user roles and review organizer applications (integrated into User and Organizer Services).
 - **Authentication**: JWT-based authentication for secure access to protected routes.
 - **Role-Based Authorization**: Restrict access to admin or organizer-specific actions.
 - **API Gateway**: Nginx routes requests to appropriate services, ensuring seamless communication.